dirkharmsmerbitz/bob/README.md

 ```
 - use of bash functions to encapsulate AWS command line complexity
 - functional devops, talk to many servers using map
-- easy to adapt and extend
+- concise syntax, easy to adapt and extend

 Examples: